 The Japanese Garden can only be viewed from its perimeter unless on a guided tour held Wednesday and Saturday at 1.20pm and 2.20pm in High Season.
-A small charge applies.
+A small charge applies, and the tour is suitable for ages 8+.
 Book at the entrance to the Garden on the day.
 (Tours are weather permitting.
 We reserve the right to cancel tours at short notice).

 The Japanese Garden was almost certainly the result of Alan de Tatton’s visit to the Anglo-Japanese Exhibition at the White City in London in 1910.